kubernetes/enhancements/keps/sig-api-machinery/2144-clientgo-apply/README.md

 ### Non-Goals

 Enhancements to client-go's dynamic client.
-The client-go dynamic client already supports Apply via Patch, which is adequate for the dynamic client.
+The client-go dynamic client already supports Apply via Patch, which is adequate for the dynamic client for GA.
+In the future, a nicer mechanism can be proposed separate from this KEP.

 Protobuf support.
 Apply does not support protobuf, and it will not be added with this enhancement.